Xeeynamo/sonic-hybrid-rsdk/README.md

 ## Known bugs

-* Special Stages from the Giant Ring in Sonic the Hedgehog 1 are not working.
-* Giant Ring graphics from Sonic 1 is currently broken.
 * Sonic 1 Special Stages are working from the Stage Select, but the graphics is corrupted.
 * The main menu of RSDK will report the wrong stage names.
 * The title card for Sonic the Hedgehog 1 levels will not display the act number correctly.
+* The Giant Ring from Sonic the Hedgehog 1 will teleport to the Sonic the Hedgehog 2 special stages.
+* The graphics for the bonus points at the end of the stage is broken.

 ## Resources